Steall Waterfall

 Steall Waterfall, also known as An Steall Bàn or Steall Falls, is situated in Glen Nevis near Fort William, Highland, Scotland.
-It is Scotland's second-highest waterfall, with a single drop of 120 m.
+It is Scotland's second-highest waterfall, with a drop of 120 m.
 The falls can be viewed from the path that runs through the Nevis Gorge, an area owned by the John Muir Trust which manages the area for its wilderness qualities.
 An Steall Bàn means "The White Spout" in Gaelic.